Felix-Ku/Steam-crawler/README.md

 # Steam-crawler
-A crawler for website Steam to extract personal information
+A crawler for website Steam to extract personal information using Selenium

 ## Output
 - Report for top 10 games with the most live players in .png format